 Cost

-Between 2011 and 2018, under the new law, the SSC raised USD 46.5 million in maternity insurance, of which USD 16.8 million had been disbursed to new mothers.
+Under the new law, the SSC raised USD 46.5 million in maternity insurance between 2011 and 2018, of which USD 16.8 million had been disbursed to new mothers.
 The surplus was used to fund the expanded child care benefit in 2020.6

 Assessment

 A study conducted by the International Labour Organization (ILO) in 2021 reports that Jordan’s Social Security Law has been effective in retaining women in the workforce.
-The qualitative study7 also found that all the women surveyed who had accessed the maternity insurance were able to return to the same job and receive the same wages after their maternity leave.
-Further, the Social Security Law was found to reduce a gender bias in recruitment and provide the necessary time for women to recover both mentally and physically from pregnancy, to look after their newborn, and empower women to make household financial decisions.8
+The qualitative study7 also found that all the surveyed women who had benefited from the maternity insurance were able to return to the same job and receive the same wages after their maternity leave.
+Further, the Social Security Law was found to reduce a gender bias in recruitment and provide the necessary time for women to recover both mentally and physically from pregnancy, to look after their newborn, as well as empower women to make household financial decisions.8

-The overall impact on female labor force participation (which the law aimed to address) is hard to measure, given that the period has coincided with an economic slowdown and a rise in unemployment.
-However, female employment has decreased by less than that of men between 2010 and 2019: while male employment decreased by 10 percentage points, female employment only decreased by five percentage points in that period.
+The overall impact on female labor force participation (which the law aimed to address) is difficult to measure, given that the period has coincided with an economic slowdown and a rise in unemployment.
+However, female employment has decreased by less than that of men between 2010 and 2019.
+During that period, male employment decreased by 10 percentage points, while female employment only decreased by five percentage points in that period.
 In addition, the percentage of female contribution to the SCC from the private sector increased from 24 percent in 2011 to 31 percent in 2019.9

-However, maternity insurance does not cover medical expenses, and where a family does not have medical insurance, the entire amount can be spent on medical expenses, leaving a woman financially dependent on others to cover household expenses.
-Moreover, the ILO 2021 assessment recommended including a payment “floor” to protect the poorest mothers, and increasing the duration of the maternity leave to 90 days from 70.10
+However, maternity insurance does not cover medical expenses.
+The entire amount can consequently be spent on medical expenses when a family does not have medical insurance, leaving women financially dependent on others to cover household expenses.
+Moreover, the ILO 2021 assessment recommended including a payment “floor” to protect the poorest mothers, and increasing the duration of the maternity leave from 70 to 90 days.10

-While the law is an important step for gender equality in Jordan, the enforcement of the law has received criticism.
-There are reports that employers do not always follow the law: at times women’s salaries were under-reported (meaning that employers contributed less to the fund, and that women did not receive their full pay during maternity leave), that women’s maternity leave was cut short, and sometimes employers did not register all of their employees under the SSC.
-Further, while the law does not allow for women to be dismissed during their pregnancy or maternity leave, there have been some reports that women are fired or demoted after their maternity leave as employers believe that their efficiency has reduced.
+While the law is an important step towards gender equality in Jordan, its enforcement was met with criticism as some reports show that employers do not always follow the law.
+Indeed, women’s salaries were underreported at times (meaning that employers contributed less to the fund, and that women did not receive their full pay during maternity leave).
+They also show that women’s maternity leave was cut short and employers sometimes did not register all of their employees under the SSC.
+Furthermore, while the law does not allow for women to be dismissed during their pregnancy or maternity leave, some were reportedly fired or demoted after their maternity leave as employers believed their efficiency to have reduced.
 Maternity insurance also does not cover women working in the informal sector.11

 References